 Season: There was a significant influence of time of year on injection uptake time (Figure 1).
-Uptake in spring (November) was significantly slower than in the other seasons (P<0.036).
+Uptake in spring (November) was significantly slower both years than in the other seasons (P<0.01).
 However, the difference was not large, and uptake time in November was still considered reasonable, with the average being about 5 minutes.

 Figure 1.
-Effect of time of year on uptake time of 20 mL water injected into 10 kauri trees on each of two sites.
+Effect of time of year on uptake time of 20 mL water injected into 10 kauri trees on each of two sites, injected approximately 3-monthly from November 2015 until November 2016.
 Bold lines within each box indicate median values, boxes indicate the 25% and 75% quartiles, and whiskers indicate points within 1.5 X quartiles.
 Points indicate raw data values.